-‘Our son had the freedom to try so much and discover himself’.
+"Our son had the freedom to try so much and discover himself."
 Parent

 At Solefield, we give our pupils the confidence and determination to believe that they can achieve anything they want in life.
 We support parents and boys following the route that best works for them whether it is leaving us at end of Year 6 for grammar, secondary or independent school or staying with us until the end of Year 8 to join an independent senior school.
 Boys are nurtured and their ability to reason and question are developed, as are their talents and values.

 Pupils have targeted prep for English, Maths, Verbal and Non-Verbal Reasoning for exams at 11 and 13.
 This begins in Year 3 with coding and reasoning quizzes and puzzles and then builds as children work towards the exams.
 We subscribe all children to the Baines Online Formative Assessment (BOFA) programme which allows them to work both at home and school with immediate feedback and an inexhaustible supply of adaptive questions.
 There is a familiarisation afternoon for boys taking the 11+ and several mock test and feedback sessions for boys taking the ISEB and Common Entrance exams.
-We try to ensure that out mock tests are as close to the actual exams in structure as possible to better help boys to prepare mentally.
-We also help all boys to manage stress through our reading initiative, Mindful Mondays, Wellbeing Hubs, counselling and attentive pastoral care.
+We try to ensure that our mock tests are as close to the actual exams in structure as possible to better help boys to prepare mentally.
+We also help all boys to manage stress through our reading initiative, Mindful Mondays, Wellbeing Hubs, Wellbeing Dogs, counselling and attentive pastoral care.
 Pupils all have a Study Skills session ahead of exams where they discuss revision techniques and a healthy working, eating and sleeping programme.

-Our individual tracking and regular discussion of each boy’s progress mean that no boy is ever overlooked.
+Our individual tracking and regular discussion of each boy’s progress ensures that no boy is ever overlooked.
 Small class sizes mean that we know each pupil very well and can make informed decisions about the best senior school route for each.
 Parents meet with the Headmistress and Deputy Head at any stage in their child’s learning journey to discuss future schools, as many times as required and there are regular talks for parents about future schools and entrance procedures.